-All our teachers are setting their learning activities via 'Show My Homework'.
-All of our students have been using 'Show My Homework' on a weekly basis since September to complete their homework and therefore it should be a familiar practice.
-'Show My Homework' is an online and mobile app where students can receive resources, activities, messages and notifications.
-Parents can also access this.
-Students/Parents can message teachers directly within the app if they have any work-related questions.
-All our staff are setting lessons and activities in line with students’ usual timetables.
-This should allow students to follow their normal timetable at home.
+All of our students have been using SMHW (Satchel One) on a weekly basis since September to complete their homework and therefore it is familiar to them.
+SMHW is an online and mobile app where students can receive resources, activities and messages and which parents can also access.
+Students/Parents are able to message teachers directly within the app if they have any work-related questions.
+Teachers are setting lessons and activities in line with students’ usual timetables and this should allow students to follow their normal timetable at home.
 This will also include tutor time activities around 'Character Education' and 'Votes for Schools'.
-Teachers are setting activities which allow students to make progress in their normal curriculum subjects.
-Students should access 'Show My Homework' on a daily basis.
-Hard copy packs of work are available via reception, when students don't have Internet access.
+Students should access SMHW on a daily basis.
+Hard copy packs of work are available via Reception, if students don't have Internet access.

-It's great to hear that so many of our students are completing the activities set, but please don't worry too much if not everything is completed.
-This situation is new to us all and we will continue to refine our approach.
-Based on feedback received so far, we will change the tasks so they don't require a submission date.
-We are also looking at launching a consistent approach for students to send in work via a digital drop box.
-Further details about this will be released in due course.
-Just a reminder – there is a messaging service within 'Show My Homework' so students and parents can message teachers directly.
-Please see our website for additional email addresses that you can use to contact different staff and departments regarding your specific queries.
-We will also be posting regular updates from staff on social media to give students extra challenges to keep them engaged and motivated each week.
+It's been great to hear how so many students have been completing the activities set, but please don't worry if not everything is completed.
+We do appreciate the competing pressures at home at the moment, on both time and resources.
+This situation has, of course, been unique to us all and we continue to refine our approach.
+Based on feedback received so far, we have changed the tasks so that they don't require a submission date.
+Students can send in work via the digital drop box and – just a reminder – there is a messaging service within SMHW so students and parents can message teachers directly.
+Please see our website for additional email addresses that you can use to contact different staff and departments regarding any specific queries.
+We are also posting regular updates from staff on social media to give students extra challenges to keep them engaged and motivated each week.
 Thank you for your ongoing support through these testing times.

-To produce this grade, schools will take into account a range of evidence and data including performance on trial/mock/preliminary exams and non-exam assessment – clear guidance on how to do this fairly and robustly will be provided to schools shortly.
-The exam boards will then combine this information with other relevant data, including prior attainment, and use this information to produce a calculated grade for each student, which will be a best assessment of the work students have put in.
+To produce this grade, schools will take into account a range of evidence and data including performance on trial/mock/preliminary exams and non-exam assessment.
+The exam boards will then combine this information with other relevant data, including prior attainment, and use this information to produce a calculated grade for each student in each subject, which will be a best assessment of the work students have put in.

 The government has further announced that they recognise that some students may nevertheless feel disappointed that they haven’t been able to sit their exams and therefore may be able to appeal the grade the exam board awards.
 In addition, if students do not feel their calculated grade reflects their performance, they will have the opportunity to sit an exam at the earliest reasonable opportunity, once schools are open again.
 Students will also have the option to sit their exams in summer 2021.

 There is a very wide range of different academic, vocational and technical qualifications for which students were expecting to sit exams this summer.
-These are offered by a large number of awarding organisations, and have differing assessment approaches – in some cases students will already have completed modules or non-exam assessment which could provide evidence to award a grade.
+These are offered by a large number of awarding organisations and have differing assessment approaches – in some cases students will already have completed modules or non-exam assessment which could provide evidence to award a grade.
 The government is encouraging these organisations to show the maximum possible flexibility and pragmatism to ensure students are not disadvantaged.
-Ofqual is working urgently with the examination sector to explore options and they intend to provide more detail for schools in due course.

 Mr J Taylor